PudgyElderGod/Herd-Immunity-Simulation/ReadMe.md

-# Final Project: Herd Immunity Simulation
+# Herd Immunity Simulation by Aloysha d'Onaly & Anthony Sean Protho

 We're going to create a basic simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against this virus.

-This ReadMe (project description and specs) is a draft to help you get started on the project and will be updated with more detail as we improve the project and answer questions.

 ## Goals